Azure Security and Compliance Blueprint - FFIEC Financial Services Regulated Workloads

 Use Application Insights to gain actionable insights through application performance management and instant analytics.

-Log Analytics is a service in Operations Management Suite (OMS) that helps you collect and analyze data generated by resources in your cloud and on-premises environments.
+Log Analytics is a service that helps you collect and analyze data generated by resources in your cloud and on-premises environments.

-These additional OMS solutions should be considered and configured:
+These additional management solutions should be considered and configured: